VirtualDharm/practice/RevisionNotes/Html.md

 ## Top 50 HTML Questions

 ## Image Map
-An image map helps link different web pages using a single image.
+Using a single image, image map helps link different web pages .
 It defines shapes in images for mapping purposes.
-It can also be used for linking to different sections within the same web page by using the `<a>` tag with the `##` symbol.
+To link different sections within the same web page by using the `<a>` tag with the `##` symbol.

 ## Marquee
 The `<marquee>` tag is used to set scrolling text on a webpage.